Active Lubrication of Transluminal Medical Instruments: Results and Discussion

-Looking at the liquid-lubricated contact in Fig.\ref{fig:durvature}, we notice that the vibration amplitude, shown in the inset, remains almost constant across all loads.
+Looking at the liquid-lubricated contact in Fig.~\ref{fig:friction characterization}(c), we notice that the vibration amplitude, shown in the inset, remains almost constant across all loads.
 This constancy is likely due to the vibrating module being levitated and vibrating on top of a liquid squeeze film.
 In addition, the friction reduction capacity is reduced as the load increases, most likely because at higher loads, the interfacial gap thickness between the two surfaces becomes smaller, which in turn impedes the liquid from flowing in and out of the interface.
 This free movement of the liquid is a crucial factor for squeeze film pressure to develop in liquid films \cite{Atalla2023}.
 We observe that the most curved interface in the liquid-lubricated case initially exhibits significantly larger friction reduction capacity as compared to the other two profiles.
 It can be explained by the larger surface area contributing to an increased squeeze film force.
 However, the friction reduction capacity rapidly declines as the load increases due to the higher resistance for the liquid to move across the film.
 This larger resistance causes the liquid to lose more energy and thus reduces its load-carrying capacity.

-Based on the linear correlation, between friction and the vibration amplitude, we observed in the friction modulation experiment Fig.\ref{fig:friction characterization}(d), one can assume that the behavior in the liquid-lubricated case, shown in Fig.\ref{fig:durvature} holds across different input voltages.
-However, for dry contact, the same conclusion may only be applied in the linear region of the the response in Fig.~\ref{fig:friction characterization}(c), while the other region is likely voltage-dependent.
+Based on the linear correlation, between friction and the vibration amplitude, we observed in the friction modulation experiment Fig.~\ref{fig:friction characterization}(b), one can assume that the behavior in the liquid-lubricated case, shown in Fig.~\ref{fig:friction characterization}(c) holds across different input voltages.
+However, for dry contact, the same conclusion may only be applied in the linear region of the response in Fig.~\ref{fig:friction characterization}(a), while the other region is likely voltage-dependent.

 We conclude that highly curved surfaces are more favorable for friction reduction in both dry and liquid-lubricated environments.
 This conclusion is supported by the fact that friction force does not depend on the apparent area of contact.
 As curvature increases, the apparent area of contact increases, enhancing the squeeze-film force without affecting the friction force, resulting in a net increase in the friction reduction capacity.